Fedeshadow/Fedeshadow/README.md

-- 👋 Hi, I’m @Fedeshadow
+Hi, I’m @Fedeshadow
-- 📚 I'm a currently enrolled in a MSc in Data Science
+- 📚 Data Scientist
 - 👀 I’m interested in Data Analysis, Machine Learning, Blockchain and DeFi
-- ⌨️ 5 year experienced Python developer
+- ⌨️ Python developer
-- 🌱 I’m currently learning AWS and PySpark

 On this page, you will find information about my background, experience, and projects.\
 You can also find my resume and contact information on LinkedIn.

-My primary focus is on Business Analytics, Data Mining and Data Visualization.\
+My primary focus is on GenAI, Machine Learning and Data Visualization.\
 However, I am highly adaptable and capable of quickly learning new technologies, tools and techniques.
 I am constantly seeking new challenges and opportunities to expand my knowledge and skillset.
 I believe that continuous learning is a key aspect of being a great data scientist and I strive to stay current with the latest advancements in the field.

 Contacts:\